A characterization of chains in dimension three: Chains

 \subsection{Corresponding pairs of 2nd order ODEs}

-In this section we use the fact that chains are the characteristics of the 2-form $\rho$ in Proposition \ref{prop:chains-3d-cr-necessary-cond} and Proposition \ref{prop:chains-2D-path-necessary-cond} to associate a pair of second order ODE to their corresponding 3D path geometry.
+In this section we use the fact that chains are the characteristics of the 2-form $\rho$ in Proposition \ref{prop:chains-3d-cr-necessary-cond} and Proposition \ref{prop:chains-2D-path-necessary-cond} to associate a pair of second order ODEs to their corresponding 3D path geometry.
+Using the derived ODEs, we give an explicit description of the induced geometric structure on the space of chains for flat (para-)CR structures.